GORE-MODS/GORE.Win/README.md

 </div>

 > [!IMPORTANT]
-> ⚠️ Not affiliated with Another Axiom LLC or Gorilla Tag™ • Use at your own risk © 2025 Another Axiom LLC
+> ⚠️ Not affiliated with Another Axiom LLC or Gorilla Tag™ • Use at your own risk

 > [!WARNING]
 > • Turn off Windows Defender / any AV before injecting (false positive)